Strictly Come Dancing 2019 newbie Motsi Mabuse says she'll be a fair judge - and won't favour her sister Oti.

 "I think Anton is like a legend here in Strictly," she said.
 "Everybody knows him and he’s such a great personality.

 “There was a process of me being here and getting here, I didn’t make the choice.
 I think really Anton will always be an important part of Strictly.
 He’s a great guy.”

-The new series officially begins next Saturday (7th September) at 7.10pm on BBC One.
+The new series officially begins tonight on BBC One from 7PM.